Saturday, October 18, 2014

 Title:

 Don't get it.
-It probably refers to Nesbitt, a chief of Yankee Rebels, but I can't remember anyone hailing to him.
+It probably refers to Nesbitt, a chief of Yankee Rebels, but I can't remember anyone hailing him.

 Cover